dzilbermanvmw/aws-securityhub-falco-ecs-eks-integration/README.md

-## Custom integration for Falco findings from Amazon Elastic Kubernetes Service (Amazon EKS) and Amazon Elastic Container Service (Amazon ECS), into AWS Security Hub
+## Custom integration for Falco security findings from Amazon Elastic Kubernetes Service (Amazon EKS) and Amazon Elastic Container Service (Amazon ECS), into AWS Security Hub

-The project deploys a Lambda function, that enables generating Falco findings into Security Hub
+The project deploys a Lambda function, that enables receiving Falco security findings from AWS CloudWatch logs and integrating into Security Hub

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file instructs the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`